Posts Tagged Christmas

 …When did we stop being kids…?
 It wasn’t when we turned 18, I’m sure of that.
 How old were you when you first realized you let slip something that your inner child never would or could have? … What were you doing when trembling anticipation first became sedate? … Was it when your first kid left the house?
 Or when a sibling passed away?
 Or was it when you realized you were still single well past the ages your parents had you?
 Or maybe you’ve figured the secret to eternal youth for your inner kid.
 (If so, bottle that and hand it out at coffee hour weekly please.) …Are we OK with the change in timbre in our quaking soul, or do we try not to look at it aside from the corners of our vision?

 To a certain degree, we grow older, and we need to mature.
 Life’s experiences grant us insight, wisdom into the borders of things; borders like the dual edge of anticipation and obsession.
 We need the more sober view of the passing of years in order to measure out and balance all the difficulties, joys and complexities of life as adults.
 For many of us, this becomes the Blue Season, while the rest of the world seems to be full of joy.

 But I wonder what else comes with putting our inner kid to bed.
 Does a certain part of us go to sleep as well?
 Do we lose our sense of wonder?
 Do we close ourselves a bit too much to everyday magic and awe?
 Do our views and perceptions become too jaded, … too practical, … too starchily useful?
-I think it’s the fastest way to let bone weary exhaustion set in.
-Exhaustion in the existential sense – tiredness with the passing of the seasons and cycles; rather than rejuvenation from the rebirth of times and holidays.
+I think it’s the fastest way to let bone weary exhaustion set in: Exhaustion in the existential sense – tiredness with the passing of the seasons and cycles; rather than rejuvenation from the rebirth of times and holidays.